Questions about the TAC 5-A-Day Challenge

 How do I enter my completed scorecard in the prize drawing?

-Return your scorecards to your wellness coordinator at the end of each week and they will be forwarded to TAC for the drawing at the end of the five weeks.
+Return your scorecards to your wellness coordinator at the end of each week and they will be forwarded to TAC for the drawing at the end of the three weeks.

 What is a serving?